syberside/Activatory/README.md

 This project is inspired by .NET [Autofixture](https://github.com/AutoFixture/AutoFixture) library.

 ## Overview
 While writing tests developers need some way to create random data.
-It starts from using `Random` class to receive some `int`/`double`/`bool` and continues to handwritten helper methods with big amount of optional parameters to create complex object graphs.
+It starts from using `Random` class to receive some `int`/`double`/`bool` and continues to handwritten helper methods with a big amount of optional parameters to create complex object graphs.
 Helpers become more complex and require more maintenance while time passing.
 This makes them not flexible, but inferrable and annoying.

-Activatory allow you to use ready-from-the-box class which can do the same as handwritten boilerplate code and don't waste your time on writing them.
+Activatory allows you to use ready-from-the-box class which can do the same as handwritten boilerplate code and don't waste your time on writing them.
 Keep in mind: **less code in tests is less code to maintain and understand**.

 ### Basic usage
 To create activatory instance just call a constructor